Search indexes

 Search indexes are defined on one or more TOKENLIST columns of a table.
 Search indexes have the following components:

-• Base table: The Spanner table that needs indexing.
+• Base table: the Spanner table that needs indexing.

-• TOKENLIST column: A collection of columns that define the tokens that need indexing.
+• TOKENLIST column: a collection of columns that define the tokens that need indexing.
 The order of these columns is unimportant.

 For example, in the following statement, the base table is Albums.
 TOKENLIST columns are created on AlbumTitle (AlbumTitle_Tokens) and Rating (Rating_Tokens).